Kudos for clinching your first job as a personal trainer.

 Like anything to do with marketing, defining your target audience is the most important thing to determine before you write your bio.

 Once done, it should be structured and written with them in mind.

 But who is your target audience?

 Well, when starting out, most personal trainers have a very general audience and that’s good because you want to interact with as many different types of clients as possible.

-In other words, your target audience is just about anyone who comes to the gym who might consider using a personal trainer to enhance their experience, get fitter, lose weight or to get stronger, for example.
+In other words, your target audience is just about anyone who comes to the gym.
+For example, they might consider using a personal trainer to enhance their experience, get fitter, lose weight, or get stronger.

 When you have more experience and start to look to specialize as a personal trainer, your bio is going to be far more focused on what that specialization is.

 In that case, it’s aimed at a very specific type of client.

 By defining your target audience, you can keep your bio in line with their needs and that certainly will lead to more clients because you are providing a solution to their specific problem.

 These are a couple of things to consider when defining your target audience.